RNATALENKO/tripleapp/README.md

 # tripleapp
-An app that contains three useful apps, a to do list, a stop watch, and a Fahrenheit to Celsius converter.
+A react app that contains three useful apps, a to do list, a stop watch, and a Fahrenheit to Celsius converter.
 Got to start with the basics.